DominikSzczesniak/TicTacToe/README.md

 # Project Name
 Console game of TicTacToe between 2 players.
-This project is released as a library, in order to practice using maven and to simulate usage of external library in my other projects.
+This part of the project is released as a library, in order to practice using maven and to simulate usage of external library in my other projects.
 Console part of the TicTacToe can be found here: https://github.com/DominikSzczesniak/console-tic-tac-toe-app

 ## Table of Contents
 * [General Info](#general-information)